fabiospampinato/skex/readme.md

 ## Utilities

-Utilities are not operators, and are not part of your schemas, but they do useful things with your schemas.
+Utilities are not operators, so they are not part of your schemas, but they do useful things with your schemas.

 #### `serialize`

 This utility serializes an arbitrary schema to a string.

-Any schema can be serialized to a string, unless they reference symbols or functions, since those can't always be serialized to a string.
+Any schema can be serialized to a string, unless it references symbols or functions, since those can't always be serialized to a string.

+Among other things serialization can be used to pass a schema between different worker threads.

 ```ts
 import {number, serialize} from 'skex';